2014 Monaco GP2 Series round: Background

 The 2014 Monaco GP2 Series round was the third of eleven scheduled events in 2014.
 It was held on 23 and 24 May 2014 at the Circuit de Monaco, Monte Carlo, Monaco and supported the 2014 Monaco Grand Prix.
 Tyre supplier Pirelli brought two types of tyre to the race: two dry compounds (red banded super-soft "options" and yellow-banded soft "primes").
 There were 13 teams entering two drivers each for the round for a total of 26 competitors and all of them piloted the Dallara GP2/11 vehicle.

 Before the round, DAMS driver Jolyon Palmer led the Drivers' Championship with 70 points, 22 ahead of Julián Leal in second, who was followed in turn, by a further six points behind third-placed Felipe Nasr.
 Johnny Cecotto Jr. was fourth on 29 points, and Arthur Pic was a further three points behind in fifth place.
 Carlin were leading the Teams' Championship with 90 points; their nearest rival DAMS stood seven points adrift in second place.
-ART Grand Prix were third with 33 points with Trident (29) and Campos (26) in fourth and fifth.
+ART Grand Prix were third with 33 points with Trident (29) and Campos Racing (26) in fourth and fifth.